ibm-cloud-docs/openwhisk/pkg_mobile_sdk.md

 ## Configuring the SDK

-You can configure the SDK to work with different installations of OpenWhisk by using the baseURL parameter.
+You can configure the SDK to work with different installations of OpenWhisk by using the `baseURL` parameter.
 For instance:

 ```swift
 whisk.baseURL = "http://localhost:8080"
 ```
 {: codeblock}

 In this example, you use an installation that is running at http://localhost:8080.
-If you do not specify the baseUrl, the mobile SDK uses the instance that is running at https://us-south.functions.cloud.ibm.com.
+If you do not specify the `baseURL`, the mobile SDK uses the instance that is running at https://us-south.functions.cloud.ibm.com.

 You can pass in a custom NSURLSession in case you require special network handling.
 For example, you might have your own OpenWhisk installation that uses self-signed certificates: